 Lecture Series "Fundamentals of Materials Science"

 The lecture series is intended as a survey of selected hot topics in the area of materials research.
 Internal or external speakers are asked to highlight in a concise lecture of about 45 minutes an exemplary topic of their work, or give an overview over a selected area within Materials Science.
-The talk will be followed by an intense discussion of the topics raised in the lecture.
+Lecturers will be invited and introduced by MAINZ students with a 15 minutes introductory talk to make the scientific talk´s more accessible for the multisiciplinary audience.
+The scientific talk will be followed by an intense discussion of the topics raised in the lecture.
 The lecture should not be too specialized and should also allow those MAINZ students to follow who are not directly working in the field.
 Speakers are particularly encouraged to emphasize the challenges and the future directions in the various fields as well as the interdisciplinary cooperation which is required for achieving the scientific and/or technical goals.

 It is intended that the lecture series serves as a regular meeting point for the MAINZ students and stimulates interchange.
-Accordingly we will continue our previous tradition and start each lecture with a free breakfast.
+Accordingly we will continue our previous tradition and start each lecture with a free breakfast starting 8:45 am.

 Dates of lectures in the Summer Term 2016: